 Whether growing or established, your firm needs insurance tailored to the increasing professional liability risks due to an expanding staff, new clients, or changing business plans.

-The Premier Plan covers a wide range of professional services, including:
+The Mid-Sized Firm Plan covers a wide range of professional services, including:

 - Tax planning and preparation

 - Audit and other attest services

 - General accounting services